mcchas/g2h-camera-mods/README.md

 # Do not call home

-The binaries include a bunch of chinese IPs and domain names - I am not sure if they are used when Homekit only mode is enabled (my 5 minute from boot traffic traces to indicate they did not).
+The binaries include a bunch of chinese IPs and domain names - I am not sure if they are used when Homekit only mode is enabled (my 5 minute from boot traffic traces indicated they did not).
 But I removed them anyway, just in case, simply by patching the strings in the binary to point variations of home _127.0.0.1_ and pointing these domain names to localhost also.
 If you don't want to do this you could also `route <dst> lo` to send the traffic to a black hole.

 ```bash